okothb/DICPro/README.md

 **Note**: This project is developed for academic purposes to demonstrate understanding of cryptographic principles and secure software development practices.

+## Recent Updates

+- The application now prompts users to select a destination folder for all protected (output) files.
+Output files are no longer stored in the application's own directories; users have full control over where protected files are saved.
+- The user interface is now fully responsive and automatically fits the device screen or browser window, providing a better experience on all devices and window sizes.
+- A commercial license has been added to protect the intellectual property of the application.
+Redistribution, resale, and branding are restricted as per the license terms.

 ## Packaging the Flet Desktop App

 You can package this Flet app as a standalone desktop application for Windows, Mac, or Linux.